Cancer Genetics

 Did You Know...

 Most cancers are not inherited; they usually develop sporadically, most often in older adults.
-Approximately 10% of the time, however, inherited gene alterations (mutations) are the reason a cancer develops.
+However, inherited gene alterations (mutations) are found in approximately 10 percent of patients with cancer.
 Genetic testing is useful in determining whether a mutation increasing the risk of cancer is present.